 What are the thirteen types of English verb?

-This is the third of five lessons About Verbs.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third of five chapters About Verbs.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss the concept of dividing verbs into various types